 - Easy to configure.

-- More effective at selecting the best route to a destination remote network and also for discovering remote network.
+- More effective at selecting the best route to a destination remote network and also for discovering remote networks.

 - Consumes more bandwidth for communicating with other neighbors.